So1itarius/CompanyChallenges/Quora-www.quora.com/relatesQuestions/README.md

 Here's how the total expected time for question i with q related questions is calculated:

-1)Take the time ti that it will take Steve to read this question;
+-Take the time ti that it will take Steve to read this question;

-2)Recursively calculate the expected_timej for each related question j without considering the ith question;
+-Recursively calculate the expected_timej for each related question j without considering the ith question;

-3)Add to ti the sum of expected_timej for each j, divided by q, i.e. the answer will be equal to ti + sum(expected_timej) / q.
+-Add to ti the sum of expected_timej for each j, divided by q, i.e. the answer will be equal to ti + sum(expected_timej) / q.